vq-labs/vq-marketplace-web-app/README.md

 ## Integrating with an existing marketplace
 VQ MARKETPLACE enables you to work on your own marketplace storefront while still using the offical VQ web services.
-You can always connect to the marketplace you are running on VQ-MARKETPLACE.
+You can always connect to the marketplace that is hosted by VQ-LABS.
 You just need to ajust the VQ_API_URL when you build the application.
 ```
 VQ_API_URL=https://<yourMarketplaceId>.vqmarketplace.com npm run start:local
 ```

-To start up quickly and connect to an existing marketplace talentwand.de, enter:
+To try it out and start up quickly and connect to an existing marketplace talentwand.de, enter:
 ```
 npm run start:talentwand
 ```